abmt-community/rt_mbed/readme.rst

 - pyocd can decode threads
 - The build-directory contains a debug.sh that might help
 - mbeds hard fault handler has a blinking pattern.
 You could try to increase the stack size.
 - You can use pyocd to flash.
-STM32F103 need a full chip erase. ``pyocd load --target stm32f103rc -e chip path/to/bin_hex_or_elf``
+STM32F103 need a full chip erase. ``pyocd flash --target stm32f103rc -e chip path/to/bin_hex_or_elf``
 - When mbed crashes it dumps some info on the serial port (Pins: CONSOLE_RX/-TX).

 Raspbery Pi Pico Notes